-Most formerly homeless veterans move into their homes with nothing.
-Get involved by building Welcome Home Kits.
+Most formerly homeless veterans move into new homes with nothing.
+Elks can help!
 Here's how to get started.

-- 1. Find out what the veteran needs. - Start with a standard list of what a new home would need, and then tailor the kit to the needs and preferences of the veteran. - 2.
-Shop for the items. - Look for deals.
+1. Find out what the veteran needs.

+• Start with a standard list of what a new home would need, and then tailor the kit to the needs and preferences of the veteran.

+2. Shop for the items.

+• Look for deals.
 Ask Lodge members if they have items to donate.
-Hold a supply drive to collect common items. - 3.
-Assemble and deliver the kit! - Deliver the kit to the veteran or project partner.
+Hold a supply drive to collect common items.

+3. Assemble and deliver the kit!

+- Deliver the kit to the veteran or project partner.
 Stay in touch with the veteran if you can! - 4.
-Submit your receipts to the ENVSC online at www.elks.org/vets/kits. - The ENVSC will reimburse your Lodge up to \$400 for each Welcome Home Kit you provide, and up to \$500 for each kit that also includes a bed.
+Submit your receipts to the ENVSC online at www.elks.org/vets/kits. - The ENVSC will reimburse your Lodge up to \$300 for each Welcome Home Kit you provide, and up to \$600 for each kit that also includes a bed. - New in 2023-24, Lodges can now spend up to \$50 per kit on food.